Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/02/kobo-vs-kindle-comparison-the-ebook-reader-showdown.md

 ## Summary

-:::div{.inset}
+:::figure
 :img{src="/img/2015/07/kindle_vs_kobo_1.jpg" alt="Kindle vs Kobo" loading="lazy"}
 :::

-Where these two e-book readers are similar, they are very similar – but in all respects where there is a significant difference the Kindle comes out on top.
+Where these two e-book readers are similar, they are very similar - but in all respects where there is a significant difference the Kindle comes out on top.
 If you want to have the most seamless reading experience there is no question that you should buy the Kindle.

-There are a lot of features on both devices that could be compared, but they both have a web browser, which works about as well as you would expect on a monochrome display, they both have a dictionary to obtain definitions, they both have slightly different ways of navigating the books in your library and finding books via the book store on the device – but there just isn't a significant difference in any of these aspects.
+There are a lot of features on both devices that could be compared, but they both have a web browser, which works about as well as you would expect on a monochrome display, they both have a dictionary to obtain definitions, they both have slightly different ways of navigating the books in your library and finding books via the book store on the device - but there just isn't a significant difference in any of these aspects.

 It is also very easy to be distracted by technical specifications and features that aren't important.
 If you are buying an e-book reader in order to read books, the features that matter are the ones listed below and nothing else should really affect your buying decision.